 The parameter CYCLIC SYMMETRY is used to tie two surfaces bounding one and the same datum sector in circumferential direction.
 Both the slave and the master surface can be node or face based.
 For face based surfaces the nodes belonging to the face are identied at the start of the algorithm which generates the cyclic multiple point constraints.
-For each slave node, a master node is determined which matches the slave node within a tolerance specified by the parameter POSITION TOLERANCE after rotation about the cyclic symmetry axis .
+For each slave node, a master node is determined which matches the slave node within a tolerance specified by the parameter POSITION TOLERANCE after rotation about the cyclic symmetry axis.
+The latter rotation is an important aspect: for the purpose of generating cyclic symmetry constraints distances are measured in radial planes through the cyclic symmetry axis.
+Circumferential deviations do NOT enter the calculation of this distance.
+A separate check, however, verifying whether the geometry matches the number of sections defined by the user, is performed.
+For details the reader is referred to CYCLIC SYMMETRY MODEL.
 Subsequently, a cyclic symmetry constraint is generated.
-If no tolerance is specified, or the tolerance is smaller than $10^{-30}$ , a default tolerance is calculated equal to 0.5% of the mean of the distance of the master nodes to their closest neighbor.
+If no tolerance is specified, or the tolerance is smaller than 10^{-30} , a default tolerance is calculated equal to 0.5% of the mean of the distance of the master nodes to their closest neighbor.
 If no master node is found within the tolerance, the face on the master surface is identified to which the rotated slave node belongs, and a more elaborate multiple point constraint is generated.
 If none is found, the closest face is taken.
-If this face does not lie within 10% of its length from the slave node, an error is issued and the program stops.
+If this face does not lie within 10% of its length from the slave node, an error is issued and the dependent node is stored in file WarnNodeMissCyclicSymmetry.nam.
+This file can be read into CalculiX GraphiX by using the command "read WarnNodeMissCyclicSymmetry.nam inp".